 “Let me get this straight.
 You use your money, skills, experience, training, imagination and unique perspective on the human condition to make these precious items.
-Then you give them to a shopkeeper for free?
-What kind of crazy planet is this?”
+Then you give them to a shopkeeper for free?”

 “Silly Oob-Noob.
 It’s not for free.
 When my item sells I’ll get a percentage of the retail price.”

-“So you definitely know your stuff’s going to sell then?”
+“So you definitely know your stuff’s going to sell?”